Table of Contents

 The maintenance on Joomla is between $100 and $1000 and they provide a great variety of well-functioning plugins.

 WordPress is one of the most popular and oldest online publishing platforms out there.
 It is self-hosted, which means that the user has full access to the files and code and can modulate them any way he chooses.

 WordPress is user-friendly, and you can download the app for free.
+Most specialized WordPress hosts install it and update the CMS for you.
 The website hosting costs should be no more than $8 a month for a starting, small website.
 The domain name will come for around $10-$15 per year.

 While you get the basic WordPress features for free, there are still additional features you can spend money on.
 Some website owners can spend more than $300 a month on themes and plugins.

 If you need a unique WordPress theme, you will have to spare around $300 in order to get lifetime access.
 The average premium theme will cost you around $60.

 However, if you are a WordPress beginner, you can get a theme for free.
 This will bring the web design cost down to zero.

 Even on a tight budget, you can start your website quickly and it will work great.
 WordPress is the most popular open source Content Management System (CMS) in the world, used by more than 75 million websites.
 As a result, there are countless tutorials and tips how to make a beautiful yet functional WP site.

 The Pros and Cons of Each Website Building Platform

 Prodigious ease of use, moderate prices, and convenience that allows you to launch a site within minutes – this is what website builders worth their salt offer in a nutshell.